ebzzry/ebzzry.github.io/en/src/nix.md

 ```

 These functions are not of much use because they are not captured for application.
 If we want to use
-it, for example the value `"foo"`, we need to surround it with parentheses:
+it, for example with the argument `"foo"`, we need to surround it with parentheses:

 ```bash
 nix-repl> (x: x) "foo"